maximw/tg-wallet-pay/README.md

 3. Now you can log in using another Telegram account.

 # Design Guidelines
-When integrating your 'Telegram BOT' with the 'Wallet pay API', please make sure that the payment button complies with the following guidelines:
+When integrating your 'Telegram Bot' with the 'Wallet pay API', please make sure that the payment button complies with the following guidelines:

 1. The payment button should be named exactly like one of these two:
     1. `:purse: Wallet Pay`